JulianKeller/webapp320/README.md

 # Cash Flow
 ## Description
-A web application that helps people with budgeting.
-Users are able to create their own budget to which they can add expenses and goals.
+Cash Flow is a simple web app designed to assist users in financial budgeting and planning for future expenses.

 ## Current Phase
-Testing Phase
+Completed Phase

 ## Getting Started